• Skip to primary navigation

 Notes

-• Make it an AIP salad dressing by using an AIP mayonnaise and eliminating the pepperoncini and black pepper
+• AIP salad dressing – be sure to use an AIP mayonnaise and eliminate the pepperoncini and black pepper

-• Cilantro Ranch Dressing – add some low-FODMAP ranch, AIP ranch seasoning, or regular ranch seasoning
+• Cilantro ranch dressing – add a half packet of ranch seasoning and enjoy!
+Add some low-FODMAP ranch, AIP ranch seasoning mix, or regular ranch seasoning that is not either of the above.

-• Herbs – add powdered coriander, cumin, or a pinch of curry or garam masala
+• Herbs – try adding powdered coriander, cumin or a pinch of curry or my homemade Tikka Masala Powder.
+So good!!

-• Spice – add ½ a jalapeno, some cayenne pepper or Aleppo pepper
+• Make it spicy – add ½ a jalapeno, a few pinches of cayenne pepper or some Aleppo pepper (See my ingredient spotlight on Aleppo Pepper)

 Nutrition